Whether you like it extra crispy or slightly tender, here are two mess-free ways for how to cook bacon in the oven to perfection, every time!

 Arrange the bacon on the wire rack.
 You can let the edges touch, but do not overlap it.

-Bake for 15 minutes and check on it.
+Bake for 15 minutes, on the center rack of the oven, and then check on it.
 It’s done when you say it’s done.
 If you like it limp, you may be happy now.
 If you like it crispy, it will probably need 5 minutes more.
+Tip: Rotate the baking tray halfway through the cooking time for even results!

 When bacon is cooked to your desired doneness, remove from oven and let drain on the wire racks.